TheWoodenMan/100-days-of-code/log.md

 1. While completing the first codewars task I learned about some new techniques, firstly the Set() constructor, which creates an object that is a set of elements, can be primitives or object references.
 Set checks equality and so each value is not duplicated if it already exists, so it can be good for merging two arrays if the elements need to be unique.
 Set accepts add, clear, delete methods.
 2. when using sort() if you leave it blank it will sort in ascending order, but as if they were strings, which means numbers like 10 will be sorted like 1, 10, 2, 3 etc to counteract this, we can add parameters to sort to specify how we want it to be processed. e.g. <br>
-3. I came up with a totally different method to solve "sum of positive" than the streamer but it still worked out, the coding style was much shorter though, almost a one liner.

 <code>(a,b) => a-b)</code>

 will sort the subject of sort with an arrow function in ascending format as if they were numbers.

+3. I came up with a totally different method to solve "sum of positive" than the streamer but it still worked out, the coding style was much shorter though, almost a one liner.
+4. I respond well to pressure, I will maybe try doing codewars on a timer in future since doing it before the streamer got a chance to explain seemed to really click for me.

 **Link(s) to work**